valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

 For instance, if you have an application where users are identified by a unique progressive integer number, you can use a bitmap to save information about the subscription of users in a mailing list, setting the bit for subscribed and clearing it for unsubscribed, or the other way around.
-With 100 million users this data will take just 12 megabytes of RAM in a Redis instance.
+With 100 million users this data will take just 12 megabytes of RAM in a Valkey instance.
 You can do the same using `GETRANGE` and `SETRANGE` to store one byte of information for each user.
 This is just an example but it is possible to model several problems in very little space with these new primitives.